Making the UK greener, one house at a time

 In October 2022, the Netherlands household prices for electricity were the third highest in Europe at €0.67/KWh, 52% higher than the European average.
 Household gas prices were the highest in Europe, at €0.42/KWh.
 This is 78% higher compared to the European average price for gas.

 These prices represent new records for electricity and gas in the Netherlands, first reached in September 2022 with no recorded price change into October.
-Compared to the first half of 2021, this represented a 421% increase in the price of electricity and a 338% increase in the price of gas
+Compared to the first half of 2021, this represented a 421% increase in electricity and a 338% increase in gas

 The Dutch government introduced a price cap in January 2023, freezing the price of electricity at €0.40/KWh and freezing gas prices at €1.45 per cubic metre.
 Until then, prices were expected to continue rising, although the government had begun to compensate households with €190 per month until the price cap came into effect.